cardano-foundation/CIPs/CIP-????/README.md

 1. The solution meets the design goals listed in the [Rationale](#rationale) section to a satisfactory degree.
-2. The indexer and simple tools to construct CIP-???? update transactions (as described in the [Specification](#specification) section) are fully implemented and provided in an open-source (Apache 2.0 licensed) repository with sufficient documentation.
+2. The indexer and simple tools to construct CIP-86 update transactions (as described in the [Specification](#specification) section) are fully implemented and provided in an open-source (Apache 2.0 licensed) repository with sufficient documentation.
-3. The CIP-???? metadata format, indexer, and/or indexer API are used by several stakeholders in the Cardano ecosystem, including dApps, blockchain explorers, analytics platforms, etc.
+3. The CIP-86 metadata format, indexer, and/or indexer API
+are used by several stakeholders in the Cardano ecosystem, including dApps, blockchain explorers, analytics platforms, etc.